Jbyrd126/By_Odins_Beerd/README.md

 ## Usage

-Once the app is functional, screenshots will be added in this section.
+Search for nearby brewery types a certain distance away from users tagged location.

 <!-- ROADMAP -->

 ## Roadmap

-- [ ] get api data
+- [x] get api data
-- [ ] print api data
+- [x] print api data
-- [ ] style page
+- [x] style page

 See the [open issues] for a full list of proposed features (and known issues).